-The pace of the mine determines ground movement
+Mining pace determines ground movement

 Mining operations cause movement in bedrock and affect the surroundings both below and above ground.
 As mining proceeds deeper and deeper, the ground and the surrounding communities are affected.